More record-smashing heat forecast as Canada, US northwest bake

 Because of climate change, record-setting temperatures are becoming more frequent.
 Globally, the decade to 2019 was the hottest recorded, and the five hottest years have all occurred within the last five years.

-On Sunday in Seattle, Washington state, the temperature hit 40 degrees Celsius (104 degrees Fahrenheit), a record that surprised residents not used to warmer climes.

-“Normally it’s probably like, maybe 60, 70 degrees (Fahrenheit) is a great day — everybody is outside in shorts and T-shirts — but this is... ridiculous,” one city resident told AFP.
-“I feel like I’m in the desert or something.”
+"Normally it's probably like, maybe 60, 70 degrees is a great day -- everybody is outside in shorts and T-shirts -- but this is... ridiculous," one Seattle resident told AFP Sunday, when the mercury hit 104 Fahrenheit.
+"I feel like I'm in the desert or something."

-Another said: “You just stand around and you’re like — you can’t breathe, it’s so hot.”

-Doug Farr, manager of Seattle’s weekly Ballard Farmers Market, said the site had to close early Sunday because of the heat — something it normally only has to do for snow.
+Amazon opened part of its Seattle headquarters to the public as a cooling-off location Monday, with space available for 1,000 people.
+Most homes in the city -- usually known for its cool and wet climate -- do not have air conditioning.

 Several Covid-19 vaccination clinics were canceled and schools announced they would close due to the extreme heat.

+The NWS issued a similar warning, saying Monday the "dangerous," "oppressive" and "unprecedented" heat would stick around in the region until midweek.

+"Residents are urged to stay in air-conditioned buildings, avoid strenuous outdoor activities, drink plenty of water, and check on family members/neighbors."

-The scorching heat — which is breaking records in Canada and the United States dating back more than 80 years — has been blamed on a high-pressure ridge trapping warm air in the region.
+The scorching heat has been blamed on a high-pressure ridge trapping warm air in the region.

 This heat dome poses "serious" health concerns, said Phillips, noting the last major heat in Canada left nearly 70 people dead in 2018.